 The long distance Wessex Ridgeway Trail also starts just to the east of the town.

-Other Walks around Shaftesbury
+Walks near Shaftesbury

 - Fontmell and Melbury Downs - Enjoy a variety of beautiful flora and fauna in this nature reserve in Compton Abbas on the Dorset/Wiltshire border